 6. A small medical kit

 Don’t underestimate the importance of a small medical kit.
 You can easily clip it onto your belt loop or put it into your backpack.
 Inside this medical kit should be a something to stabilize a broken limb, something to stop bleeding, gauze, plasters and then something to cut plasters or gauze with.
 A great item to add is a survival knife as not only can it cut your items but it can be used as added protection against unwanted encounters on the mountain.
+Thankfully there is no need for extreme survival gear such as night vision goggles or binoculars.

 7. A comfortable Backpack